TOAST-DOCS/Gamebase/en/unreal-etc.md

 #### Set Display Language

 Display Language can be changed from Gamebase initialization.
-Gamebase 초기화 시 입력된 Display Language를 변경할 수 있습니다.

 **API**